Help | About | Suggestions | Alms | Chat [0] | Users [0] | Log In | Join

 at the end of a gruelling day, in the middle of a dreary week, he collects himself and his meager pay. there are no words he cares to say amid dirt and grime and his own reek at the end of a gruelling day. ev'ry day he toils and prays needlessly for what he seeks. he collects himself and his meager pay. carving into wet silty clay another sepulcher for the meek. at the end of a gruelling day, his life's work is death, per se. he stands watch while the wagon creaks, he collects himself and his meager pay. no matter if they work or play, no matter if they're strong or weak, at the end of a gruelling day he collects himself and his meager pay.

-Up the ladder: Under the Spoon
+Up the ladder: "I" became "We"

-Down the ladder: Veracious Flames
+Down the ladder: The Cincinnatti Steamer

 You must be logged in to leave comments.
 Vote: